Probability of Success for Dual Endpoints (PFS & OS)

 Option 1: Fixed Sample Design

-The first option is a fixed sample design with a hazard ratio threshold of 0.9.
+The first example option is a fixed sample design with a hazard ratio threshold of 0.9.
 This option shows that we can still use this script without interim analyses.
 Refer to the table below for the values of the user-defined parameters used in this option.

 User parameter | Value |